ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 This is the official Pytorch implementation of our paper "PointNorm: Normalization is All You Need for Point Cloud Analysis"

 ## Updates
-- 2022/7/26: The code for the classfication on ScanObjectNN dataset has been uploaded.
+- 2022/7/26: The code for classifcation and segmentation have been uploaded.

 - 2022/7/24: Basic instructions have been given.
 The complete code will be uploaded next week.